ganesanarun/autumn/README.md

 The framework leverages the dynamic test capabilities of the JUnit library.
 Each YAML file is treated as a separate test, allowing for efficient execution and reporting of test results.

+## Generate random data in request body

+${generate:datetime} => Generates a random utc date time string in ISO-8601 format.
+${generate:string:fileName} => Generates a random string from the file with the given name.
+${generate:string:uuid} => Generates a random UUID string.

+> In the future, the framework will be extended to support more data generation options, such as generating random
+> numbers, dates, and other types of data.

 ## JSON Assertions with json-unit

 The Autumn codebase uses the json-unit library for writing assertions for JSON data in tests.
 It provides a fluent API